MoonWolf125/Android-Jetpack-MVVM-Template/README.md

 Getting Started
 ---------------
-1. Clone or Download the Repository
+1. Select Use this Template, or Clone or Download the Repository